nirenjan/vmlib/README.md

 # Public API

-VMLib has the following public API
+VMLib has the following public CLI interface

 `init <name>` - Initializes the version tracker
 > This creates a new version tracker library for the project named